kaizen-ai/kaizenflow/sorrentum_sandbox/projects/SorrTask822_Regression_Analysis_with_Apache_Spark_MLlib/README.md

 ## Logic of Docker System

 In dockerfile, I used python:3.11.8-slim as base image.
 Then set the working directory in the container to /app, and copy the current directory contents into that.
 This project requires several python libraries and java jdk support, so in the next step I downloaded these supports.
 Finally I exposed the port and run the python script when the container launches.

+After creating the image, A running instance can be created from the docker image, i.e., the docker container.
+I used docker desktop to monitor image and container usage.
+From the application, the base docker image hierarchy is debian:12-slim and python:3.11-slim.
+And there are 23 layers in the image I created.

+## Run the system

+First build the image in the dockerfile directory:

+`docker build -t mllib .`

+it will return:

+`[+] Building 89.2s (13/13) FINISHED                                                                                                               docker:default => [internal] load build definition from Dockerfile                                                                                                        0.0s => => transferring dockerfile: 300B                                                                                                                        0.0s => [internal] load metadata for docker.io/library/python:3.11.8-slim                                                                                       0.8s => [auth] library/python:pull token for registry-1.docker.io                                                                                             0.0s View a summary of image vulnerabilities and recommendations → docker scout quickview`

+Then run the container:

+`docker run mllib`

+It will return the result from the python script and some warnings because of the java environment:

+`2024-05-10 22:51:09 Setting default log level to "WARN".
+2024-05-10 22:51:09 To adjust logging level use sc.setLogLevel(newLevel).
+For SparkR, use setLogLevel(newLevel).
+2024-05-10 22:51:09 24/05/11 02:51:09 WARN NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable 24/05/11 02:51:15 WARN InstanceBuilder: Failed to load implementation from:dev.ludovic.netlib.blas.JNIBLAS 2024-05-10 22:51:15 24/05/11 02:51:15 WARN InstanceBuilder: Failed to load implementation from:dev.ludovic.netlib.blas.VectorBLAS 2024-05-10 22:51:19 24/05/11 02:51:19 WARN SparkStringUtils: Truncated the string representation of a plan since it was too large.
+This behavior can be adjusted by setting 'spark.sql.debug.maxToStringFields'.`